JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 Let time pass by
 ~~~~~~~~~~~~~~~~

 To actually let time pass in a simulation, there is the timeout event.
 A timeout constructor has three arguments: :func:`Timeout(env::BaseEnvironment, delay::Float64, value=nothing) <Timeout>`.
 It is triggered automatically and is scheduled at ``now + delay``.
-Thus, the succeed() and fail() methods cannot be called again and you have to pass the event value to it when you create the timeout.
+Thus, the :func:`succeed(ev::Event, value=nothing) <succeed>`, :func:`fail(ev::Event, exc::Exception) <fail>` and :func:`trigger(ev::Event, cause::BaseEvent) <trigger>` functions cannot be called again and you have to pass the event value to it when you create the timeout event.